nishanthjois/Advanced-Lane-Lines/README.md

 We can use above mentioned x-position as a starting point for where to search for the lines.
 From that point, we can use a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame.

-Now we find lane line pixels, use their x and y pixel positions to fit a second order polynomial curve:
+This section we iterate nwindows times and in each iteration we identify window's 4 sides, find good pixels for right and left lanes and append to lane indices for further processing.
+Now we find lane line pixels, use their x and y pixel positions to fit a second order polynomial curve; we also re-center next window if minimum number of pixels are found :

+Note: Polynomial is calculated using `x = ay^2 + by + c`

     # Step through the windows one by one
     for window in range(nwindows):
        # Identify window boundaries in x and y (and right and left)